crisp-im/crisp-sdk-ios/README.md

 ## Requirements

-⚠️ You should absolutly add photos permissions, `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescription` on your `Info.plist`, to tell the user why you need to access the Camera and Photo Library.
-You also need to have "iCloud Documents" enable on you Capabilities.
+⚠️ Adding Camera and Photo permissions is mandatory, `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescription` in  `Info.plist`, to inform your users that you need to access to the Camera and Photo Library.
+You also have to enable **"iCloud Documents"** capability

 ## Usage

-Start usign Crisp by adding on your AppDelegate :
+Start using Crisp by adding the following code on your AppDelegate :

 ```Swift
 import Crisp